downingbots/ALSET/README.md

   - Use imitation-learning to reduce amount of RL episodes that you have to run.

   There are many obstacles of doing RL on real robots:
  - number of episodes to tune RL (1000-100,000 on model-free).
 Solving problems like Open AI's DOTA, Deep Mind's Alpha-GO, Open AI's GTP3, etc. requires hundreds of thousands of dollars of computing power.
 We want to do realtime tuning of RL on a small scale.
-   -- Want to be order of 10's or You-Only-Demo-Once
+We want to be order of 10 training sessions or You-Only-Demo-Once.
- - Getting access to information
-   -- Simulations provide the internal state of objects such
-      as block locations so you can compute distance to block
+ - Getting access to state information.
+Simulations provide the internal state of objects such as block locations so you can compute distance to block.
  - low-end hardware adds more complexity for repeatability

 To solve the problem of getting the state of the environment that simulations can provide for free, you need other external mechanisms to evaluate real-world state: